Active Learning for Machine Learning Driven Molecular Dynamics: Methodology

 \subsection{Frame selection}

-During each active learning iteration, we compute histograms of RMSD values between simulated frames and the training set, and select the frames with the largest simulation-minus-training RMSD discrepancies as candidates.
+For frame selection, we use the RMSD distance proxy for concrete visualization of coverage gaps.
+To select frames, during each active learning iteration we compute histograms of the RMSD values between simulated frames and the training set.
+We then select the frames with the largest simulation-minus-training RMSD discrepancies as candidates, signifying abnormal gaps in coverage.
 We then filter further by removing any frames with RMSD value outside of a cutoff to avoid getting frames that are part of implosions or explosions.
 These frames are then backmapped to AA space in order to seed the OpenMM~\cite{eastman2023openmm} oracle which generates robust data that is then projected back into CG space to begin retraining.

+For readers unfamiliar with high-dimensional stochastic data, it may seem that a distance-based acquisition function would bias selection toward later parts of the trajectory, since the simulation begins in-distribution and would generally drift outwards.
+In practice, this does not occur.
+Trajectories typically spend long intervals fluctuating around local minima before occasionally jumping to new basins, where they again remain for many steps.
+A newly-reached RMSD region may be previously explored or be entirely new.
+As a result, variance in the projected metric does not grow linearly with time, and RMSD-based acquisition does not inherently favor later frames.